 Set in Scotland and Ireland, this is a story embedded in the landscape, of a love and legacy destroyed by family inheritance and the enduring grief of parental loss.

-I’m delighted that Almost Then will be published by Linen Press on April 1st, 2021.
+Almost Then is published by Linen Press.
 I’m excited to share this story with you, readers.